raffaeleflorio/qubes-url-redirector/README.md

 # Chrome/Chromium prediction issue
 In order to use this extension with these browsers you have to disable `Use a prediction service to load pages more quickly` feature.
 If the latter is enabled the browser connects to a predetermined server before user consent.

-# Google Search `rwt` issue
+# Google Search `rwt` issue and `anti_rwt`
 In Google Search when `onmousedown` event fires on link element, `rwt` function is called.
 It's a Javascript function that replaces link's URL with a custom Google's URL that redirects to original URL...
 So in order to prevent this behavior an external extension is needed.
 I did not implement this feature on this extension because it's more a privacy related issue than security one.
-Maybe I'll write it.

-However because with `rwt` you cannot use properly this extension with Google Search I implemented escaping of manipulated URL.
+However I wrote an extension to disable this manipulation: `anti_rwt`.
+Without the latter this `qubes-url-redirector` cannot work properly with Google Search.
+Here the extension's repo: https://github.com/raffaeleflorio/anti_rwt.